 Although Europe is a liberal place some of the sites you will be visiting on a European river cruise will be religious sights.

 As such you will be expected to dress modestly and be respectful of the religion.
 Therefore having at least one outfit where your shoulders and knees are covered is an essential.

-For more information on what to wear to religious sites check out these posts.
+For more information on what to wear to religious sites in Europe check out these posts:

 I always pack a pashmina when I am traveling in Europe as this is another great way of ensuring modesty in hot weather and will also double up with lots of evening outfits.

 So now you know some of our tips for how to pack for a river cruise, we will turn our attention to some of the river cruise dress codes you need to consider:

 Whenever we talk about cruises the first questions we get asked is what are cruise dress codes like.
 I think that is because people have visions of the 1920s ocean going liners and getting dressed for dinner.

 And the truth is some ocean cruises still have strict dress code s – and some do not.
 However what about river cruise dress codes?
 What are they like?